AhmadPayan/POSTGIS-Find-Geometry-Center-Point/README.md

 # POSTGIS-Find-Geometry-Center-Point
 Use this function instead of **ST_Centroid** to make sure that the returned center point is lied on the given geometry.
+It also can be used for dynamic senario where you don't know what the type of the geometry is and wouldn't like to call ST_Centroid for geometries like linestring or point which they have nothing to do with that.
+So, when you're querying more than one table with a different geometry types, this function can be helpful.

 **Usage:**